-To be clear, it’s still too early to claim how deeply we’ve all been impacted by recent events that has snagged our summer plans and upended most of our lives.
+To be clear, it’s still too early to claim how deeply we’ve all been impacted by recent events that has disrupted our plans and upended most of our lives.
 No one can tell you precisely what the next week, month, six months or year will bring.

 What we do know is our literal reality is currently wrestling with our virtual, or perceived reality in a way that will likely leave a lasting impression on our collective psyche.
 (Okay, and on our own personal psyches, as well.)

 As Voice-over Industry Experts, Jeff and I have always done our best to offer every individual voice talent we work with our most insightful, personal guidance possible.
 But, like our seasoned professional colleagues who cast, produce, coach and counsel, we’re not fortune tellers.
 Never have been.

 Nevertheless, we can offer educated opinions and insightful guidance based on more than 30 years experience for each of us, of what’s consistently needed and wanted of you as a professional voice talent, because a majority of these professional elements continue to remain unchanged.

 1. You’re always expected to approach every audition as if it were a booking.